Israel intercepts Gaza-bound aid ship, detaining Greta Thunberg and other prominent activists

 “I have instructed the IDF to ensure that the ‘Madleen’ flotilla does not reach Gaza,” Israeli defense minister Israel Katz said on Sunday.

-After the flotilla crew members were detained, a spokesperson for Katz said he had instructed the military to screen videos of the Hamas attacks on Israel from October 7, 2023 to the activists upon their arrival at Ashdod Port.
+After the flotilla crew members were detained, Katz said in a post on X that he had instructed the military to screen videos of the Hamas attacks on Israel from October 7, 2023 to the activists upon their arrival at Ashdod Port.

 Israel’s foreign ministry said the group “attempted to stage a media provocation whose sole purpose was to gain publicity.”

-Note: An earlier version of this article mistakenly stated Irish actor Liam Cunningham was onboard the Madleen.
-The FFC has confirmed he is not onboard.